DanielEdu/DanielEdu/README.md

 ### 👧🏻  Valentina’s dad

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Data Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NLP and ML engineering
 - 👯 I’m looking to collaborate on projects about save the world
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Data Engineering